s0rta/revengate-new/roadmap.md

 - [ ] bug: sewer otter attacks everyone?
 - [ ] bug: self defence does not expire when attacker dies
 - [ ] bug: actors from the same spawn deck share a common memory?
-- [ ] ch2 ends as soon as the encounter happens
+- [ ] ch2 ends as soon as the encounter happens, no need to walk back to the café
 - [ ] vague value adjectives on gaussian distributions
 - [ ] F-Droid has animated water
 - [ ] improved saved games